facom/BHMcalc/README.md

  |____/|_|  |_|_|  |_|\___\__,_|_|\___|

  The Binary Habitability Mechanism Calculator
- 2014 (C) Jorge Zuluaga - Viva la BHM!
+ 2014 [)] Jorge Zuluaga - Viva la BHM!
 ################################################################################
 ```

 Presentation
 ------------

-*BHMcalc* is a project conceived and developed after the collaboration
+**BHMcalc** is a project conceived and developed after the
-of the author (Jorge I. Zuluaga, UdeA) with Prof. Paul Mason (NMSU)
+collaboration of the author (Prof. **Jorge I. Zuluaga, UdeA**) with
-and their former graduate and undergraduate students Dr. Pablo
+Prof. **Paul Mason** (NMSU) and their former graduate and
-A. Cuartas-Restrepo and Joni Clark.
-It arose from the interest of our
+undergraduate students Dr. Pablo A. Cuartas-Restrepo and Joni Clark.
+It arose from the interest of our team (internally dubbed as the *BHM
-team (internally dubbed as the *BHM Mafia*) in the complex and rich
+Mafia*) in the complex and rich conditions that potentially habitable
-conditions that potentially habitable planets could have while
+planets could have while orbiting moderately separated binaries
-orbiting moderately separated binaries (binary periods under 60 days).
+(binary periods under 60 days).

 This is a tool that can be used as a web app or a python package.
 The
 tool is entirely programmed in python and php (web interface) and it